Is the left right political spectrum still applicable

 - you go from international to national to super national

-(note it applies to liberalism in general but not specifically to social democracy v modern liberalism v neo liberalism which decrease govt size as you move right but they are all capitalist so im lumping them together - one further point try and leave a liberal capitalist state and you will find it very very authoritarian)
+(note it applies to liberalism in general but not specifically to social democracy v modern liberalism v neo liberalism which decrease govt size as you move right .
+But they are all capitalist so im lumping them together .
+One further point, try and leave a liberal capitalist states jurisdiction and you will find it very authoritarian)

 It should look more like this

-But what about governments in practicality .While it covers the liberty v authoritarianism of the total system , it doesnt cover size of government and its authoritarianism v liberty of just the government post WWI in practicality with Russian revolution, Maoism and Hitler v communism or liberalism, for that you need a 2nd axis graph.- In practice states that try to bring in socialism have been attacked by liberal capitalists especially USA so have remained authoritarian in order to defend themselves and survive)
+This covers ideology and failed attempts at socialism through democracy.
+But what about governments in practicality .While it covers the liberty v authoritarianism of the total system , it doesnt cover size of government and its authoritarianism v liberty of just the government ( Russian revolution, Maoism and Hitler ), for that you need a 2nd axis graph.
+Generally in practice states that try to bring in socialism have been attacked by liberal capitalists especially USA so have remained authoritarian in order to defend themselves and survive)

 Something like this.